-- TThe program is offered free of charge to accepted/invited artists, though there is a $30.00 application fee that helps defray the cost of the selection panels.
-The only major expense to the participant is for transportation to and from the area.
-A pickup at the beginning of the session and a drop-off at the end at a Connecticut airpport or bus/train station is available.
-A limited number of travel grants are typically offered to non-North American artists.
+- This program is offered free of charge to accepted/invited artists, though there is a $30.00 application fee that helps defray the cost of the selection panels.
+The only major artists’ expenses are for personal art supplies/materials and transportation to and from the area.
+A complimentary pickup at a Connecticut airport or bus/train station at the beginning of the session, and a drop-off at the end, is offered.
+When funding is available, a limited number of travel grants are offered to non-North American artists.

 - Residents are provided with a private bedroom, a private studio, a meal program as well as shared amenities: artists’ kitchen, Common Area, library, wireless internet.

-- I-Park annually convenes 6 independent, discipline-specific jury panels, the composition of which is substantially changed each year.
+- I-Park annually convenes 6 independent, discipline-specific selection panels, the composition of which substantially changes each year.